 We all love Lego.
-Whether you’re a fan of the video games (Lego Dimensions is a particular favorite (Amazon US, CA, UK), or enjoy building kits of various themes and sizes, the enduring brick building toy continues to thrill children of all ages.
+Whether you’re a fan of the video games (Lego Dimensions is a particular favorite, or enjoy building kits of various themes and sizes, the enduring brick building toy continues to thrill children of all ages.

 Not just children, either.